giorgos314/py3-auto-clicker/README.md

 An auto clicker for Windows written in Python 3.
 This project was created in order to experiment with the [pywin32](https://sourceforge.net/projects/pywin32/files/) module, multithreading and clicker games like Clicker Heroes, Cookie Clicker etc. At this stage, *py3-auto-clicker* needs **Python 3** and **pywin32** to run properly.

-Clicks at roughly **100 times/second**, an option for live adjustment of this number will be added later on.
+By default clicks at roughly **100 times/second** however, you can modify this speed using the keybindings mentioned below.

 Run it through Powershell or CMD with the command:
 ` python py3-auto-clicker.py `